DevExpress/testcafe/CONTRIBUTING.md

     gulp test-client-local
     ```

--   The pull request name should describe the changes you implemented.
+-   Give the pull request a name that describes the changes you have made.

--   If you are fixing a bug, the pull request description should contain the [closes](https://github.blog/2013-05-14-closing-issues-via-pull-requests/) directive with the appropriate issue number.
+-   If the pull request contains a bug fix, reference the issue that it [closes](https://github.blog/2013-05-14-closing-issues-via-pull-requests/) in the description.

--   Code must be linted without errors.
+-   The TestCafe package includes a linter and rules for that linter.
+Lint your code before you submit it.

+Please keep in mind that the team may **suspend or reject** pull requests.
+There are multiple reasons why this could happen:

+-   Failure to meet [code contribution](#contribute-code) requirements.
+-   Poor quality code.
+-   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

-Please keep in mind that the team may **suspend or reject** pull requests that fail to meet these requirements.
-We do not merge pull requests until the changes have been documented.
+Please also note that we do not merge pull requests until the changes have been documented.